ostanton/TailsEngine/README.md

     return 0;
 }
 ```
-This will produce a blank window on your screen with an empty, default, level.
+This will produce a blank window on your screen with an empty level.